Tal Brody: Political career (2008)

 Brody was asked to join Yitzhak Yitzhaky's One Israel party in 1980, after he retired.
 But he rejected the offer.
 He did not view himself as a politician, and was not seeking a political career.
-Though he joined the Likud party in the 1990s, he was not openly active in politics because he didn't believe that an active sportsman should involve himself in politics.
+Though he joined the Likud party in the 1990s, he was not openly active in politics because he did not believe that an active sportsman should involve himself in politics.

 When Likud party chairman Benjamin Netanyahu approached him personally, however, and asked him to step forward for the country, Brody for the first time considered entering politics.
 Netanyahu was interested in involving people who had not formerly entered into politics.
 Brody found it difficult to turn away Netanyahu, who impressed upon him that it would be important to Israel for Brody to run for office.
 Netanyahu suggested that Brody could more effectively push the advances he was already seeking, in education, sports, immigration, absorption, and social issues, if he were a member of the Israeli Knesset.

 Brody announced in August 2007 that he was seriously considering running for the Knesset in the general election, as a Likud candidate.
 He said in November 2008 that he felt that it was the appropriate point in his life to change careers, after having spent much of his life first playing basketball and then heading an insurance agency that managed employment benefits programs for companies.
 He noted that the Knesset would be a third career calling for him, as long as it allowed him to concentrate on those areas that were already his focus, such as sports, education, aliyah, the Diaspora, Israeli-American relations, and helping children who are "at risk", and that he saw it as a good way to spend the third phase of his life after basketball and business.
-He stressed that in his view it wasn't politics, but rather "good citizenship".
+He stressed that in his view it was not politics, but rather "good citizenship".
 But he acknowledged that when he discussed his goals with Netanyahu, the Prime Minister had replied that "in the Knesset, they call it politics."